fakoua/soxa/README.md

   // `responseEncoding` indicates encoding to use for decoding responses
   // Note: Ignored for `responseType` of 'stream' or client-side requests
   responseEncoding: 'utf8', // default

-  // `xsrfCookieName` is the name of the cookie to use as a value for xsrf token
-  xsrfCookieName: 'XSRF-TOKEN', // default

-  // `xsrfHeaderName` is the name of the http header that carries the xsrf token value
-  xsrfHeaderName: 'X-XSRF-TOKEN', // default

   // `onUploadProgress` allows handling of progress events for uploads
   onUploadProgress: function (progressEvent) {